oneapi-src/level-zero-spec/scripts/tools/SYSMAN.md

 The available promotion modes are described in the enumerator ::${t}_stby_promo_mode_t.

 ${"##"} <a name="smw">Firmware</a>
-If ::${t}_sysman_properties_t.numFirmwares is non-zero, the following functions can be used to manage firmwares on the device:
+If ::${t}SysmanFirmwareGetCount() is non-zero, the following functions can be used to manage firmwares on the device:

 | Function                               | Device behavior | Sub-device behavior |
 | :---                                   | :---        | :---        |